christian-posta/christian-posta.github.io/_posts/2019-02-07-navigating-the-complex-waters-of-exposing-a-microservices-gateway-in-aws-eks.markdown

 * Deep metrics collection
 * GraphQL Engine for aggregate data APIs
 * powerful platform-agnostic discovery mechanisms
-* multi-service registry / multi-platform capable

 [Gloo](https://github.com/solo-io/gloo) has very deep Kubernetes-native support and can be run as a cluster-ingress for your Kubernetes cluster.
 As a side note, for some much-needed clarification on Ingress, API Gatweay, API Management (and even service mesh) take a look at the blog post ["API Gateways are going through an identity crisis"](http://blog.christianposta.com/microservices/api-gateways-are-going-through-an-identity-crisis/)

-So in a Kubernetes cluster, we could expose a microservices/API gateway like Gloo in the following ways:
+In helping folks use Gloo in AWS EKS, we've had to navigate through the fairly complex choices of choosing and exposing services running in Kubernetes.
+These options will be the same for other Kuberentes-native ingress, API, or function gateways.
+Since AWS EKS is Kubernetes, we could expose a microservices/API gateway like Gloo in the following ways:

 * a Kubernetes [Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 * a Kubernetes [Service with type LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer)